ambyte/Vertaler/README.md

-# At the moment the project abandoned and rewritten for c # with a different name.
+# At the moment the project abandoned.
+See the new project http://everylang.org/

 ### Vertaler is a free translator, which allows to translate the text in any of applications, using Google Translate and Bing Translator services